kesteckb/COMSM-SEGP/SystemImplementation/README.md

 The publicly availabe mongo:4.1.8-xenial image is used to run an instance of MongoDB in our `db` container.

 A docker-compose.yml file is used to run both containers.
+It:
   - Sets relevant environment variables
   - Exposes ports to the host for both `db` and `nodejs` containers
   - Executes script to ensure `nodejs` does not run before `db` is running
-  - Executes scrip to seed our database with site data
+  - Executes script to seed our database with site data

 #### 3.6.2 Docker Optimisations